avleen19/fullstack-mysql-express-react-docker/README.md

-DevOps Full Stack Website
+🌐 Full Stack Dockerized Web App

-This is a simple full-stack project that uses a frontend, backend, and MySQL database, all running through Docker.
+This project is a simple full-stack application built with a Frontend (HTML/JS), Backend (Node.js + Express), and a MySQL Database.
-The website shows basic server information by calling an API from the backend.

-What this project does

-The frontend shows a simple webpage.

-The backend (Node + Express) provides an API that returns information like hostname, platform, CPU count, and IP address.

-The frontend fetches this information and displays it.

-A MySQL database is included for storing simple data.

-Everything runs inside Docker containers, so no installation of Node or MySQL is needed on your machine.

-Why Docker is used

-To run the project without installing Node.js or MySQL manually
+The entire application runs using Docker, making setup easy and consistent across all systems.

+🚀 What This Project Does

+Shows a webpage served from the frontend container

+Fetches data from the backend API

+Stores and retrieves messages from a MySQL database

+Runs all services inside Docker containers

+Demonstrates basic full-stack + DevOps concepts

+🧩 Why Docker?

+Normally you would need to install:

+Node.js

+MySQL

+NPM packages

+Local servers

+With Docker:

+No installations needed

-To make the setup the same for everyone
+Environment works the same for everyone

+Easy to start and stop services

+Professional structure like real DevOps deployments

-To keep frontend, backend, and database as separate services
+Containers keep backend, frontend, and database separated

-Makes starting the project as simple as running one command

-Earlier the website worked without Docker, but Docker makes it more professional, portable, and production-like.
+This project originally worked without Docker, but containerizing it makes it cleaner, safer, and easier to deploy anywhere.

-How the project works (simple explanation)

-Docker Compose starts three services:

-Frontend (Nginx)

-Backend (Node.js)

-Database (MySQL)

-The backend connects to the MySQL database.
+🔄 How It Works

-The frontend sends a request to the backend API.
+Frontend sends a request to the backend API.

-The backend returns server information.
+Backend connects to the MySQL database to store or get data.

+Backend returns the response.

-The frontend displays that information on the webpage.
+Frontend displays the information on the page.

+All three—Frontend, Backend, and Database—run in separate Docker containers using Docker Compose.

-Features
+⭐ Features

-Backend API returns system details

-Simple frontend UI
+Simple UI to interact with backend

+API to get and add messages

 MySQL database with sample data

-Fully containerized using Docker
+Fully containerized setup

+Clean and beginner-friendly code

+Great for DevOps learning and practice

-Purpose of this project
+🎯 Purpose of This Project

-This project helps learn:
+This project is useful for learning:

-Full-stack development
+How full-stack systems are structured

-How backend and database connect
+How frontend, backend, and database communicate

-How frontend talks to backend

-How Docker is used in real projects
+How Docker simplifies deployment

+Basics of microservice-like architecture

-Basics of DevOps workflows
+DevOps workflows using Docker Compose